smartdevicelink/sdl_evolution/proposals/NNNN-Dynamic-App-List-Sorting.md

 ## Potential downsides

-As there is a large modification required to implement multiple sorting methods, the developer must do the implementation carefully and also, it will take a long time.
+As there is a large modification required to implement multiple sorting methods, the developer must do the implementation carefully and it will take a long time.
+Also, it may need to remove the sorting function from the HMI.

 ## Impact on existing code